 - Prep Time

-- 2 bottles of chilled white wine chardonnay or pinot grigio
+- 2 bottles of chilled, dry, white wine, a sauvignon blanc or pinot grigio

 - 1 cup blueberries